1.5kW HF Dummy Load

 The fan speed is controlled by a PWM signal.
 The duty cycle is based on the flange temperature of the resistors, which can operate up to 100°C without derating.

-The calorimetric power measurement is based on the temperatuer rise of a known thermal mass (our heatsink with heat spreader and resistors) over a defined time.
-The measurement is slow (10 sec.) and needs to be calibrated to the themal mass, but is very precise.
+The calorimetric power measurement is based on the temperature rise of a known thermal mass (our heatsink with heat spreader and resistors) over a defined time.
+The measurement is slow (10 sec.) and needs to be calibrated to the thermal mass, but is very precise.

 And this is the final result: